 Salsa Suelta is a mix of Cuban dance steps performed outside of partner work, also referred to as pasos sueltos.
 Today, the music term “timba” is sometimes also borrowed to refer to dancing both casino in couples and as pasos sueltos.

-Son, or Son Cubano, is at once an antedecent to casino, a basis for the first “salsa” dancing in New York, and also thought to be the basis of the “International Style Rumba” or “Rhumba” ballroom dance (not to be confused with the Cuban popular dance of the same name).
-It is a musical and social dance genre from Cuba’s eastern side which has existed for well over a century, and is performed contratiempo to the son clave, a rhythm which has long permeated Latin and American music in the United States and beyond.
-Cuba’s numerous son groups, past and present, provide an excellent soundtrack for dancing.
-Learning son also equips salsa and casino dancers with an ability to identify and respond to rhythmic shifts in salsa and timba music, and in fact it can often be danced with contemporary salsa music.
-This dance’s suave elegance and its characteristic tornillos are a highlight, along with its classic patterns which have inspired dancers across social dance genres.
+Son, or Son Cubano, is a precursor to casino and salsa as well as an initial inspiration for the rumba or “rhumba” ballroom dance (not to be confused with the Cuban popular dance of the same name).
+It is a musical and social dance genre from Cuba’s eastern side which has existed for well over a century.
+It is performed contratiempo to the son clave, a rhythm which has long permeated Latin and American music in the United States and beyond.
+This dance’s suave elegance and its characteristic tornillos are a highlight, along with its classic social dance patterns which have long inspired dancers across social dance genres.

-Other Cuban dances which you may find making appearances in our workshops and/or with guest instructors include: Afro-Cuban rumba (such as guanguancó and columbia), other Afro-Cuban dances (Yoruba dances and others), pilón, yuka, mozambique, chachachá, mambo, and conga, among many other Cuban popular dances.
-We also teach the Cuban style of reggaeton, and while we are primarily a Cuban dance company, we also invite guest instructors to teach other Latin, Afro-Latin, and Afro dances – all of which are pertinent to Cuban dance!
+Other Cuban dances which you may find making appearances in our workshops and/or with guest instructors include, but are not limited to: Rumba (such as guanguancó and columbia), pilón, chachachá, mambo, and conga.
+We also teach the Cuban style of reggaeton, and we are working on incorporating more Afro-Cuban dance (such as orishas or Yoruba dance, arará, and palo) into our teaching repertoire in the future.